 Alabama Utility Bills and Energy Assistance & Efficiency Forward Grants

 Alabama energy assistance programs like Efficiency Forward Grants offers grants to low-income families in Alabama.
 The charity fund was created in 1992 and works with non-profits in the area of health and human services.
-The goal is the save on energy bills.
+The goal is the savings on energy bills.
 These grants pay a portion of your energy bill, and also help lower your energy bills.
-However, funding is limited for this incentive.
+However, funding is limited to this incentive.
 Money for this program is limited.
 If you need help or more information, contact Alabama Power.
 1 (800) 245-2244.